JosephBui21/Data-Science-Portfolio/README.md

 # Computing grades for fictional class

-In this project, my partner and I portray our proficiency of pandas dataframe and numpy basics to clean and process data of a fictional class to compute total course grades according to a fictional syllabus.
+In this project, my partner and I portrayed our proficiency of pandas dataframe and numpy basics to clean and process data of a fictional class to compute total course grades according to a fictional syllabus.
 Click the link to view our work: https://github.com/JosephBui21/fictional-class-grades